 According to the Company’s Articles of Association, documents to be considered at the General Meeting may be published on our website.
 The same applies to documents that, due to statutory requirements must be attached to, or included in the notice calling the General Meeting.
 If the documents are published in such a manner, the statutory requirements for distribution shall not apply.
 Nevertheless, shareholders are entitled to request that documents to be considered by the General Meeting are sent to them via regular mail.

 To vote at General Meetings, in person or by proxy, a shareholder must be registered with the Norwegian Central Securities Depository (“VPS”).
-Holders of ADR may vote according to the underlying shares by: (a) having the underlying shares transferred to an account with the Norwegian Central Securities Depository in the name of the holder, (b) attending the meeting as a shareholder by providing their name, address and evidence that they are the beneficial owner of the ADRs and coordinating with Deutsche Bank, depositary for the ADR, to have their ADRs blocked from voting, or (c) authorizing Deutsche Bank to vote the ADR on their behalf in accordance with specific guidelines.
+Holders of ADS may vote according to the underlying shares by: (a) having the underlying shares transferred to an account with the Norwegian Central Securities Depository in the name of the holder, (b) attending the meeting as a shareholder by providing their name, address and evidence that they are the beneficial owner of the ADSs and coordinating with Deutsche Bank, depositary for the ADS, to have their ADSs blocked from voting, or (c) authorizing Deutsche Bank to vote the ADS on their behalf in accordance with specific guidelines.

 An owner with shares registered through a custodian has voting rights equivalent to the number of shares covered by the custodial arrangement, provided that the owner of the shares, within two working days ahead of the General Meeting, provides PGS with his or her name and address together with written confirmation from the custodian to the effect that he or she is the beneficial owner of the shares held in custody.

-Written and/or electronic voting in accordance with the Norwegian Public Limited Liability Companies Act, section 5-8b, shall be allowed for meetings where such method of voting is arranged by the Board of Directors.
+Written and/or electronic voting in accordance with the Norwegian Public Limited Liability Companies Act, section 5-8b, shall be allowed for meetings where such method of voting is arranged by the Board.
+Under the prevailing Covid-19 situation and rules, the Company will for the 2021 AGM facilitate a virtual meeting.

 7. Nomination Committee